pnp/cli-microsoft365/docs/docs/cmd/search/externalconnection/externalconnection-add.md

 ## Examples

-Adds a new external connection with name and description of test
+Adds a new external connection with name and description of test app

 ```sh
 m365 search externalconnection add --id MyApp --name "Test" --description "Test"